Ideefixze/TutorialUnityMultiplayer/README.md

 # Custom Multiplayer for Unity
   Quick and easy sketch for making your own networking in Unity.
-This tutorial gives an idea about using Command Design Pattern and basic networking to make effective basis for your custom multiplayer that can be changed to your own needs.
+This tutorial gives an idea about using Command Design Pattern and basic socket programming to make effective basis for your custom TCP/Server-Authoritative multiplayer that can be changed to your own needs.

 ## Tutorial